swaldman/sbt-ethereum/README.md

 Unless you have already provided it, you'll be asked for a credential of the `ethAddress` that you supplied (see above).
 If your contracts have not yet been compiled, they will be compiled automatically first.

+Some contracts require constructor arguments in order to be deployed.
+Supply those after your contract's name.
+Hit tab for information about the arguments required.

+    > ethDeployOnly my_contract 234 567 "Hello"

 If your contract deploys successfully, you'll see no failure, and information about the deployment will be logged in sbt-ethereum's repository.
-For the moment, ABI metadata is not yet stored in the repository, but an entry is added to the file `transaction-log` in your repository directory, showing the deployment transaction and the transaction's hash.
-The ABI can be found, embedded in the JSON files that result from your compilation under the directory `${project-root}/target/ethereum/solidity`
-(which will be automatically created by the build).
+ABI metadata will be stored in the sbt-ethereum repository, making it easy to interact with your contract on the sbt-ethereum command line.

 A message indicating the address of your newly deployed contract will usually be emitted.
 (If for some reason sbt-ethereum cannot get a transaction receipt with the address, try an ethereum blockchain browser ([ether.camp](https://live.ether.camp), [etherchain](https://www.etherchain.org), [etherscan](http://etherscan.io)) to lookup the address of your deployed contract.